Carson3245/doodlebot/README.md

 - Closes the RAM monitor automatically after the services finish.

 > **Tip:** Make sure the required environment variables (like `DISCORD_TOKEN`) are configured in your `.env` file before running the launcher.

+## Local conversation models

+The mention-driven chat flow can operate in three modes, all configured from the Personality tab of the dashboard:

+1. **Keyword rules only** – the default behavior that keeps responses light and deterministic.
+2. **Hugging Face** – loads a compact text-generation model locally through [`@xenova/transformers`](https://www.npmjs.com/package/@xenova/transformers).
+Suggested starters:
+   - `Xenova/distilgpt2` (fastest option for CPUs).
+   - `Xenova/TinyLlama-1.1B-Chat-v1.0` (still lightweight but more conversational).

+   The first run downloads the weights to the `~/.cache/transformers` folder.
+Subsequent responses stay fully offline.

+3. **Ollama** – sends prompts to a running [Ollama](https://ollama.com/) instance (defaults to `http://127.0.0.1:11434/api/generate`).
+Install Ollama, pull a lightweight model such as `tinyllama`, and set the server URL/model name in the dashboard.

+All modes respect the keyword rules defined earlier in the form, and the bot continues a conversation automatically until the timeout expires or the user switches to another thread.

 ## Folder structure